lupyuen/lupyuen.github.io/src/uboot.md

 This article explains how we ported Apache NuttX RTOS to PinePhone.
 And we'll answer these questions along the way!

-Let's dive in and walk through the steps...
+Let's walk through the steps to create our own PinePhone Operating System...

 -   [__lupyuen/pinephone-nuttx__](https://github.com/lupyuen/pinephone-nuttx)